 Till a few years ago Psaromoura was totally unorganized and was one of the most beautiful beaches in Crete.
-Unfortunately, this paradise could not resist to the financial interests and has now become a common beach full of umbrellas, sun beds and a canteen that offers drinks and cocktails.
+Today it is a well-organized beach with umbrellas, sunbeds and a canteen that offers drinks and cocktails.
 Environmental organizations of Crete have several times requested the removal of umbrellas from the beach, in order this to return to its original condition.

 In order to access Psaromoura, you have to drive to Agia Pelagia.
 After the Hotel Capsis Out of the Blue, head westwards for 100 more meters and turn right into the small road.
 After a few steps, you will see a closed gate and a sign "To the Beach".
 After you leave your car somewhere there, follow the path that leads west, after passing the gate, and you will soon reach Psaromoura.
 However, if from the gate, you head to the east, you will find the beach of Kladissos from above (this can be accessed through the hotel).